James Kilgore: Post-release

 Since his release from prison in 2009, Kilgore has lived with his family in Champaign-Urbana, Illinois, where he has worked at the University of Illinois.
 He has also become active in local social justice campaigns such as Build Programs Not Jails.
 He has written a number of articles for online and print platforms such as The Chronicle of Higher Education, Truthout, Counterpunch, Dissent, Radical Teacher, and Critical Criminology.

 He has carried out a research project on electronic monitoring in the criminal justice system, and was a keynote speaker on this topic at the 2014 Confederation of European Probation conference in Germany.
 His first non-fiction book, Understanding Mass Incarceration: A People's Guide to the Key Civil Rights Struggle of Our Time, was released by The New Press in August 2015.

 Kilgore's employment status hit the headlines in the spring of 2014, when his criminal background was reported.
-The withdrawal of his employment offer prompted a protest from faculty members and beyond, while victim's advocates said Kilgore was never qualified to teach at the college level and forged his doctorate degree.
+The withdrawal of his employment offer prompted a protest from faculty members and beyond, while victims' advocates said Kilgore was never qualified to teach at the college level and forged his doctorate degree.
 More than 300 faculty members at the university signed a petition to have Kilgore's employment restored, and the American Association of University Professors wrote a letter of protest.
 In November 2014, the university's board of trustees again hired Kilgore.
 He began working after his wife hired him in January 2015 as a research scholar at the University of Illinois at Urbana-Champaign Center for African Studies.